Gil Simmons

+In 2017 his schedule was shifted from the weekday morning and noon newscasts to solely weekday mornings on Good Morning Connecticut from 4:00-7:00 A.M. and 9:00-10:00 A.M. after the hiring of an additional weekday meteorologist to forecast for the noon and 4:00 P.M. newscasts.

 He also served on active duty in the United States Marine Corps as a meteorologist/oceanographer for six years (1990-1996).
 He then moved back to Connecticut to forecast the weather locally, and started at WTNH in February 2003.
-Simmmons currently resides in Windham County, Connecticut.
+Simmons currently resides in the New Haven/Middlesex County area of Connecticut.

 Simmons received an Emmy nomination for his snowstorm coverage in Connecticut and was awarded 2002 Best Weathercast in Connecticut by the Associated Press.

 A native of Foster, Rhode Island and Killingly, Connecticut, Simmons is a graduate of Western Connecticut State University, a member of the American Meteorological Society with the television seal of approval, and a member of the National Weather Association.

+Personal life

-Simmons is an avid snowmobiler and frequently makes trips up to northern New England during the winter months.
+Simmons is an avid snowmobiler and frequently makes trips to northern New England during the winter months.
 Other hobbies include motorcycle riding, skiing, landscaping, and big trucks.
-He also maintains his own weather website, in his spare time.
+He also maintains his own weather website, Weather4Connecticut, in his spare time.

 Simmons also sets time aside to participate in a variety of community fundraisers and events.
 He jumps into an icy lake every Thanksgiving Day morning to help raise money for muscular dystrophy.
 He is also active with the Multiple Sclerosis Society, American Heart Association, North Haven Education Foundation, Red Cross, participates in the annual walk to help find a cure for Alzheimer's disease, and numerous other charities.
 He is committed to honoring the veteran and military community.
 He also has ridden his Harley in breast cancer benefit rides.

-Gil provides weather forecasts for WTNH-TV weekday mornings from 4:00-7:00 A.M. and 9:00-10:00 A.M.
+He also has a love for animals.